-Perhaps you want to add a ‘Contact Me’ page, or a ‘Services’ section: again, with WordPress this can be done quickly and easily.
+Perhaps you want to add a ‘Contact Me’ page, or a ‘Services’ section: again, with WordPress, this can be done quickly and efficiently.

 - A screen will appear that resembles a Microsoft Word document.
-Add the components you want here- text, images etc- and then click ‘Save.’
+Insert the elements you want here – text, images, etc.- and then click ‘Save.’

 Creating and Editing Posts

-Use different categories and posts to add a blog to your website – select ‘Posts’- ‘Categories’ or write the blog post first by selecting ‘Posts’- ‘Add New’ and then create the category afterwards.
+Use different categories and posts to add a blog to your website – select ‘Posts’ – ‘Categories’ or write the blog post first by choosing ‘Posts’- ‘Add New’ and then create the category afterward.